zkhan93/zkhan93.github.io/articles/c/_posts/2016-06-02-factorial-in-c.markdown

 So, as you have seen the code simply takes up a integer and passes it to the `factorial()` function which in turns prints up the factorial of that number.

-`factorial()` is simply based on the technique of how we calculate fatorial on pen and paper as :
+`factorial()` is simply based on the technique of how we calculate factorial on pen and paper as :

 5! = 5 * 4* 3* 2* 1 = 120